-If you've decided you're ready for a dog, follow The HSUS' top five puppy buying tips and you'll be far more likely to secure a healthy, well-socialized dog who doesn't drain your emotions or your pocketbook.
+But if you follow our top puppy-buying tips, you'll be far more likely to secure a healthy, well-socialized dog who doesn't drain your emotions or your pocketbook.

 Despite what they may tell you, pet stores do sell puppy mill puppies.
 Read more about the false claims commonly made by pet stores at the Pet Store Doublespeak page »

 Choose not to buy your next pet from a pet store or Internet site, and refuse to buy supplies from any pet store or Internet site that sells puppies.
-Sign here »
+Pledge to stop puppy mills »